jsonmaur/node-test1-guided/README.md

 - [ ] move into the project folder.
 - [ ] type `npm install` to download dependencies.

-Please follow along as the instructor uses _Test Driven Development (TDD)_ to implement a simple calculator.
+Please follow along as the instructor uses _Test Driven Development (TDD)_ to implement a Car class.